 Several studies report statistical associations suggesting a link between frequency of swimming and the risk of having asthma or a similar respiratory condition.
-However, these studies rarely show a conclusive link, and there are also other studies which suggest there is no link.
-Importantly, studies consistently find no correlation between swimming and the atopic status of the individual (i.e. swimming is not linked to the rise in allergies generally).
+However, these studies are incapable of showing a conclusive link, and there are other studies which suggest there is no link.
+Importantly, studies consistently find no correlation between swimming and the atopic status of the individual, i.e. swimming is not linked to the rise in allergies generally.

-Studies conducted to date often suffer from a lack of robustness and consistency in criteria used to identify cases of asthma.
-They may also use crude parameters to assess exposure, such as reported or recalled frequency of pool attendance, with little or no measurement of substances or other agents to which swimmers are being exposed.
+Studies conducted to date have various weaknesses which make their findings potentially unreliable.
+One is a lack of robustness and consistency in criteria used to identify cases of asthma.
+A second is the use of crude parameters to assess exposure, such as reported or recalled frequency of pool attendance, with little or no measurement of substances or other agents to which swimmers are being exposed.

-Several studies have therefore tried to identify 'biomarkers' that may help characterize cases of asthma and more accurately distinguish 'cases' from other subjects in studies.
-While some early candidates have given misleading results, this remains an interesting area for future research.
+Several studies have tried to identify 'biomarkers' that may help characterize cases of asthma and more accurately distinguish 'cases' from other subjects in studies.
+While some early candidates have given misleading results this remains an interesting area for future research.

 The suggestion that respiratory problems could arise from the very low levels of known irritants such as chloramines normally present in pool air is also speculative.
-While exposure to high levels of such irritants can clearly cause problems such as Reactive Airways Dysfunction Syndrome (RADS), the idea that similar conditions might be caused by frequent exposure at very low levels is conjecture that has not yet been consistently proven.
+While exposure to high levels of such irritants can clearly cause problems such as Reactive Airways Dysfunction Syndrome (RADS), the idea that similar conditions might be caused by frequent exposure at very low levels is conjecture that has not yet been proven.

-Whilst attention has so far focused on chloramines and other disinfection by-products (DBPs), there are many other substances and biological agents (such as fungi, viruses and bacteria) present in the pool environment that can, in some circumstances, also cause respiratory problems.
-If it were ultimately proven that frequent pool attendance increased the risk of asthma, there should then be a wide range of agents that would need to be investigated as possible causes.
+Though attention has thus far focused on chloramines and other disinfection by-products, there are many other substances and biological agents (such as fungi, viruses and bacteria) present in the pool environment that can in some circumstances also cause respiratory problems.
+If it were ultimately proven that frequent swimming increased the risk of asthma, there is thus a wide range of agents that would need to be investigated as possible causes.

-Are children potentially more vulnerable to respir-

-atory problems from swimming?
+Are children potentially more vulnerable to respiratory problems from swimming?

-If exposure during swimming can cause respiratory problems such as asthma, children might be more vulnerable due to their respiratory systems.
+If some exposures during swimming can cause respiratory problems such as asthma, children might be more vulnerable.
 The levels of exposure that might affect a child would probably be less, and infants and young children may be more vulnerable because their respiratory organs and immune systems are still developing.
-However, a systematic 'meta-analysis' that took ingo account robust studies found overall no statistically significant association between asthma and swimming in childhood.
-Swimming remains a recommended form of exercise for asthmatic children because their breathing is less affected by exercising in warm, moist air.
-Children are also more vulnerable to respiratory infections that might be transmitted in indoor environments; these can produce wheezing and in young children may lead to asthma in later years.
+However, a recent systematic 'meta-analysis' taking all the more robust studies conducted to date together found overall no statistically significant association between asthma and swimming in childhood.
+Swimming is a recommended form of exercise for asthmatic children because their breathing is less affected by exercising in warm, moist air.
+Children are also more vulnerable to respiratory infections that might be transmitted in the pool environment:

+these can produce wheezing and in young children may lead to asthma in later years.